-31.12.2018 31.12.2017
+31.12.2019 31.12.2018

 kCHF kCHF

-Deferred tax liability
+Deferred tax liability (long -term)

-Property, plant and equipment 388 375
+Property, plant and equipment 394 388

-388 375
+394 388

 Deferred tax assets

 Unused tax losses carried forward

-- -
+-

-Net deferred tax liability 388 375
+Net deferred tax liability 394 388

 Deferred income tax assets were recognised to the extent that the realisation of the related tax benefit through future taxable profits was probable.
-Due to the volatility of the results of the Group companies benefiting from tax losses, the Management has decided not to recognise any deferred income tax assets as at 31 December 2018.
-The Group has tax losses available in Switzerland until 2025 and Germany (non-perishable) for offset against future taxable profits of the Company.
-Following the decision made in 2017 to transfer Leclanché BVBA business to Switzerland, Belgium tax losses had been cancelled in the same year.
+Due to the volatility of the results of the Group companies benefiting from tax losses, the Management has decided not to recognise any deferred income tax assets as at 31 December 2019.
+The Group has tax losses available in Switzerland until 2026 and Germany (non-perishable) for offset against future taxable profits of the Company.